SwamySaidugari/Face-detection/README.md

 Facial recognition technology is becoming increasingly popular for applications such as security, marketing, and entertainment.
 This application provides a simple and convenient way for developers to experiment with facial detection algorithms and integrate them into their own projects.

-## Demo video : click on the below play image
+## Demo video : click on the below link for video
   [Face detection web  application demo]-https://youtu.be/BbTXnOlIb1Q

 ## Tech Stack: